 While my grandmother was an amazing person with a strong vision of peace and unity, she unfortunately also lived a very 3-dimensional existence; which lead to her experiencing some very dark energies.
 She was married to my granddad for 55 years (until my granddad’s death in 2004) and those years were full of fighting, disagreements and abuse (mental, physical).
 Their marriage had a huge effect on my own ideas about love and marriage.
 This of course was necessary for me to break out of the patters I grew up with, yet it was very hard to watch and also played its part in me ending up in a very similar relationship for a part of my life.
 My grandparents were total opposites of each other.
 During their early marriage my grandmother went through a mental breakdown and the state of their marriage affected her relationship with her own daughters.
 But as a grandmother… she was perfect.
 Unconventional as hell, yes!
 But perfect!

 A few years before my twin physically came into my life, my grandma started seeing another man in the cards when she would read for me.
 We would be sat around the small kitchen table at our red little summer cottage that her dad had built, and she would lay out the cards on the table and there were always two men in them, without a fail; both there, side by side.
-I had a long term boyfriend at the time, always represented by the King of spades, yet now the Jack of Clubs was there too.
+I had a long term boyfriend at the time, always represented by the King of spades, yet now the Jack of Clubs (and sometimes King of Hearts) was there too.
 When she would relay things she saw about the Jack of Clubs I always felt a familiar energy with me; one that I had felt since my childhood, but it soon became a joke between all of us, since I really couldn’t see who it could be.
 I was happy with my boyfriend and loved him very much.

-Only a couple of weeks after I had physically, albeit it temporarily, reunited with my twin in 2005, my grandmother had a dream about him that she knew she had to relay to me.
-The dream happened a night or two after my twin, to my great disappointment, had replayed his old tape about our friendship being the most important thing and how the rest of it is a bonus and how he had learned to redirect his love into his passions and how life is different shades of grey etc. So, my grandma had this dream; then tells my mum that she’s had a dream for me but won’t tell her what the dream was.
+Only a couple of weeks after I had physically, albeit it temporarily, reunited with my beloved in 2005, my grandmother had a dream about him that she knew she had to relay to me.
+The dream happened a night or two after he, to my great disappointment, had replayed his old tape about our friendship being the most important thing and how the rest of it is a bonus and how he had learned to redirect his love into his passions and how life is different shades of grey etc. So, my grandma had this dream; then tells my mum that she’s had a dream for me but won’t tell her what the dream was.
 So, at my mother’s request, I call my grandma and she tells me she’s had a dream and felt that dream would mean something for me.

 She tells me that in her dream she came across a man on the street.
 The man was young but had the appearance of a much older man.
 He was walking with his shoulders hunched like the world was weighing on them.
 He looked quite unhappy and told my grandmother his life was over, to which my grandmother replied “Oh, surely it can’t be that bad”.
 My grandma reached out her hand to the man and the man reached his left hand back to her, and taking his hand she started to read the lines in his palm (which she would always do in real life too; she always wanted to read the lines in any new acquaintances hands).
 She told him that from what she could see, his childhood and youth had been pretty normal, until a close encounter with death.
 She could see that he had been in a very serious accident/ very ill at some point, but that the accident was also a catalyst for big changes (for the better) in his life.
 He did not seem to believe her so she proceeded to point out and trace his lifeline with her fingers, and showed him where the lifeline is near-enough interrupted and then starts a constant upward rise.
 She said he might not realise it but since this accident his life has been moving toward happiness greater than what he could ever imagine.
 He was shaking his head in disbelief.
 She said “Well whether you believe me or not, look, it’s right there, carved into your hand!”